wisamb/ZillowHomeValuation/README.md

 # Zillow Home Valuation

 This was a school project in which I took the lead by finding several datasets to choose from, providing vision and direction throughout, and assisting a fellow student who was early in the program.
-Work performed by teammates where noted.
+Work performed by teammates are noted.
 All python and Jupyter Notebook files in this repositories are my own work.

 <b>Programming Languages/Software:</b> Python, Jupyter Notebook <br>